-On receipt of a SIP re-INVITE request with the Contact: header field containing the capability parameter 'isfocus' (and possibly including a Referred-By: header indicating the URI of user A) and a SDP offer from the B2BUA, UA B and if in addition the Allow-Event: header indicating 'conference' is received in the SIP re INVITE request and UA B supports the conference event package RFC 4575, then UA B's Call Control Client SHALL instruct (e.g. via an internal message which is out of scope of this specification) its Notification Client to subscribe to the conference event package.
+SHOULD indicate to the user that the dialog to user A is replaced and it is now participating in a conference, and if in addition the Allow-Event: header indicating 'conference' is received in the SIP re INVITE request and UA B supports the conference event package RFC 4575, then UA B's Call Control Client SHALL instruct (e.g. via an internal message which is out of scope of this specification) its Notification Client to subscribe to the conference event package.
 The appropriate procedures are as described below in Sect.
 H.3.